cecilia-n/cecilia-n/README.md

 - 👋 Hi, I’m @cecilia-n
 - 👀 I’m interested in data science
-- 🌱 I’m currently learning R and Python
+- 🌱 I’m currently learning R,Python, HTML, SQL
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...